Virgil van Dijk

 Van Dijk was born in Breda to a Dutch father and Surinamese mother.

-Virgil is in a long-term relationship with his Dutch girlfriend Rike Nooitgeda.
+Virgil is in a long-term relationship with Rike Nooitgedagt.
+The couple have reportedly been dating since childhood.

 • Van Dijk was born in Breda but never represented his local Eredivisie club NEC Breda.